wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-cactus.md

 **Movement:** fast, climb average <br>
 **Morale:** brave <br>

 Cats are stealthy and have a very keen sense of sight and smell allowing them to operate in the dark.
-Additionally, cactus cat can unsurprisingly easily hide within cacti.
+Additionally, cactus cats can unsurprisingly easily hide within cacti.
 The cactus cat is immune to cactus fever.

 **Attacks (1/round)**